railsuser2014/openobject-doc-book-en/source/book/2/2_4a_CRM/index.rst

 * A form completed on your website directly integrated into Open ERP.
 Before converting the form into a sale proposition or opportunity, you should read and handle the person's request.

-    .. tip:: *Point* Separation of sales services
+    .. note:: Separation of sales services

         In companies of a certain type, you often distinguish between the sales department and the presales department.
         The role of the presales department is to acquire and qualify new leads, and the role of the sales department is to crystallize the sales opportunities or work with existing customers.

 In Open ERP the users in the presales department will usually work on leads.
 Once these are converted into customers or sales opportunities the sales department pays individual attention to each opportunity.